stherrienaspnet/ngDataGrid/README.md

 Angular Data Grid

-As i wanted to learn Angular.js and need to focus on my requirement, so i decided to build my own data grid directive mainly base on nice feature list provided by ng-grid directive.
-I you are interested to a grid directive that provide a way more feature look at the nice directive ng-grid!
+Since I wanted to learn Angular.js, but still needed to focus on the requirements of my job’s project, I decided to build my own simple data grid directive mainly based on the features provided by ng-grid (http://angular-ui.github.io/ng-grid/).
+If you are interested in a directive with way more features, you can check out ng-grid.

 **gridOptions:**